 The MTV Video Music Awards, an annual ceremony that has moved from city to city and fluctuated in the ratings since 1984, continues to be one of the most-talked-about music events in the U.S. In addition to a raucous show, the V.M.A.s also see a host of related parties from brands like Esquire, Cash Money Records, and Perez Hilton.
-The 2013 event took place in New York on August 25; here's our archive of MTV Video Music Awards coverage.
+The 2015 event took place in Los Angeles on August 30; here's our archive of MTV Video Music Awards coverage.

 V.M.A.S PREDICTABLY DELIVER SHOCK DURING SHOW: Kanye West announced he would run for president at the MTV Video Music Awards last night, one of the bizarre highlights of the show.
 Reuters: “Viacom Inc-owned MTV's annual VMA hands out Moonman statuettes to the year's top achievements in music videos, but is better known for delivering irreverent and unexpected moments.
 Sunday's show was all about the shock factor as a scantily clad Miley Cyrus, 22, cursed her way through her hosting duties, flashed her bare breast accidentally and performed a new song about smoking marijuana.” http://reut.rs/1JrCn7G Posted August 31, 2015, 8:44 EDT